Tackling stigma requires a collective voice to create a lasting, positive change in people’s attitudes and better inform the public of the facts.

-- Get involved with the Change Your Mind campaign to add your voice to those who are already changing minds about mental health (link to ‘Get Involved; section)
+- Get involved with the Change Your Mind campaign to join your voice with those who are already changing minds about mental health.

 It’s Time To Talk

-You don’t need to be an expert to talk about mental health; here are a few tips to get you started….
+You don’t need to be an expert to talk about mental health.
+Here are a few tips to get you started:

-Take it one step at a time:
+Take it one step at a time

-Be open minded:
+Be open minded

-Don't just talk about mental health:
+Don't just talk about mental health

 - Mental health is just one part of a person and people don’t want to be defined by it.
 Make sure you continue to talk about the things you’ve always talked about.

-Courage is contagious:
+Courage is contagious

 - Don’t be surprised if your honesty encourages other people to talk about their own experiences.
 Often, once mental health is out in the open, people want to talk.